 CWA Section 401 (33 U.S.C. § 1341) requires that any applicant for a federal license or permit that may result in a pollutant discharge to waters of the United States, obtain a certification that the discharge would comply with USEPA water quality standards.
+Federal permits or licenses subject to Section 401 also include FERC licenses.
 The state or tribal agency responsible for issuing the CWA Section 401 certification may also require compliance with additional effluent limitations and water quality standards set forth in state and tribal laws.
-In California, the RWQCB is the primary regulatory authority for CWA Section 401 requirements.
+In California, the RWQCB is the primary regulatory authority for CWA Section 401 requirements;{τ} however, any action taken on an application for water quality certification for this Proposed Project as it relates to the Hydroelectric Project would be by the State Water BoardSWRCB.

-The Central Valley is responsible for enforcing water quality criteria and protecting water resources near the Proposed Project.
+The Central Valley RWQCB is responsible for enforcing water quality criteria and protecting water resources near the Proposed Project.
 In addition, the RWQCB is responsible for controlling discharges to surface waters of the state by issuing waste discharge requirements, or commonly, by issuing conditional waivers to waste discharge requirements.
 The RWQCB requires that a project proponent obtain a CWA Section 401 water quality certification for CWA Section 404 permits issued by USACE.
 A request for water quality certification (including waste discharge requirements) by the RWQCB and an application for a General Permit for Storm Water Discharges Associated with Construction Activities are prepared and submitted following completion of the CEQA environmental document and submittal of the wetland delineation to USACE.